codership/documentation/galeracluster/source/documentation/firewall-pf.rst

 Firewall Configuration with PF
 ===============================

-FreeBSD provides packet filtering support at the kernel level.
+FreeBSD provides packet filtering (i.e., :term:`PF`) support at the kernel level.
 Using PF you can set up, maintain and inspect the packet filtering rule sets.

 .. warning:: Different versions of FreeBSD use different versions of PF.
 Examples here are from FreeBSD 10.1, which uses the same version of PF as OpenBSD 4.5.